YouCanKeepSilence/sem5db/README.md

 #### Teacher: Dmitriy Bondin

 #### db1 - first level of labs, mostly focused on SQL/PSQL
+1) The simple queries to PSQL (not saved)
-1-3) Simple queries to PSQL
+2) Simple queries to PSQL
+3) More advanced queries to PSQL
 4) Embedded SQL usage
 5) ODBC usage
 6) Spring ORM usage